 I addressed the firewall issue in my project article about Sophos XG.
 There are several pieces of equipment that run my home network and I will cover them here.
 The first piece is the aforementioned Sophos XG firewall.
 It is contained in a Rosewill brand 2U case, and does a great job!
 Read the linked article above for detail on it.

 The next item is my RADIUS server.
 I have it running on an old Google Mini Search Appliance.
 This is a cool little box that I picked up pretty cheap.
 The OS is Ubuntu and is running FreeRADIUS.
-It handles this task well and I am probably going to move my TFTP server
+It handles this task well and I am probably going to move my TFTP server (more on that below) over to it before too long.

 I am a big fan of home network security.
 As the father of three kids and the one in charge of the network at home, I am constantly worried about online safety.
 Over the years I have tried many different security solutions and am now running Sophos XG at home.
-Sophos is one piece of my home setup, and you can see more of my setup here
+Sophos is one piece of my home setup, and you can see more of my setup here.

 A few years back, I got tired of the constant reboots I was having to do to my consumer router.
 It seemed that if I didn’t reboot it every few days to a week, it would cause my network to become laggy.
 I had the problem in varying forms and severity across several routers.
 I decided to switch to Ubiquiti equipment, and ran that up until this year.
 I used an EdgeRouter Lite as my main router and a UniFi UAP-LR as my access point.
 This was a great combination for many years.
 I also used Open DNS as a content filter for many years to help the inside to outside security.